Krisbethel/theatreApp/README.md

-# Theatre App
+# FILMCUBE

-Theatre App is a web application for managing movie bookings, showtimes, and theaters.
+This is a web application for managing movie bookings, showtimes, and theaters.

 ## Table of Contents